-This is not only the question of our age, it is THE QUESTION that since The Enlightenment has been hovering over humanity with the answer deciding whether we as a species have a future or not.
+This is not only the question of our age, it is THE QUESTION that since The Enlightenment has been hovering over humanity with the answer deciding whether the modern world has a future or not.
 Reloading Humanism is conceived in the spirit that we may, if we take heart and pull ourselves together, be able to work towards the beginnings of a positive answer.
-The task is however immense and calls for changes in attitudes in every aspect of our lives and in all modes of thinking, feeling and being – and even then the outcome is uncertain.
-Yet if we address the issue at hand we may find a new found dignity that gives a meaning and purpose to our lives that modernism has consistently failed to deliver.
 To access the „People“ page of Reloading Humanism, click on the glass prism top left.

-All the people featured at Reloading Humanism show that there are other ways of doing things and that we are only stuck in a rut, due to our being unwilling and too cowardly to look for alternative ways of living and thinking about things.
-The message is that we can escape from the destructive corset of consumer culture, we can overthrow our reliance on fossil fuels and we can kick the habit of taking more than we give.
+All the people featured at Reloading Humanism show that there are other ways of doing things and that we can escape the destructive corset of consumer culture and the centuries-old habit of taking more than we give.
 This however assumes that we see ourselves in a way that accords us these abilities.
-We must return to a more Renaissance orientated view of our place in the world and see ourselves as beings that, depending on one’s beliefs, either God or nature has singled out and endowed with unique abilities and along with them, a unique set of responsibilities that it is our task to address.
+Abandoning the staged and superficial cynicism of the present, we must return to a more Renaissance orientated view of our place in the world and see ourselves as beings that, depending on one’s beliefs, either God or nature has singled out and endowed with unique abilities and along with them, a unique set of responsibilities that it is our task to address.

 This widely spread, all-embracing aspect is balanced by a regional focus on the Wachau Valley in Austria, where three Reloading Humanism humanists live.
-Introduced in a manner that offers tips to would be visitors and prompts residents to look again at the things around them these regional facets often result in something that one might call „applied philosophy“.
-It is also an attempt to sketch out something that one might call „responsible tourism“.
+Introduced in a manner that offers tips to would be visitors and prompts residents to look again at the things around them, these regional facets often result in something that one might call „applied philosophy“ and are an instance of „responsible tourism“.

-At Reloading Humanism the question of whether there is or is not, a life after death, is left open and it is for each individual to make what is seen as a fundamental, existential decision.
-This forms the foundation from out of which a system of ethics may be embraced, which in turn provides the means by which we can endeavour to lead responsible and fulfilled lives.
-Reloading Humanism distances itself from all forms of humanism which are dogmatically aetheist and the New Platonism expounded is intended as something that can be embraced by believers and athesists alike.
+At Reloading Humanism, the question of whether there is or is not, a life after death, is left open and it is for each individual to make what is seen as a fundamental, existential decision.
+This forms the foundation from out of which a system of ethics may be embraced, which in turn provides the means by which we can endeavor to lead responsible and fulfilled lives.
+Reloading Humanism distances itself from all forms of humanism which are dogmatically atheist and the New Platonism expounded is intended as something that can be embraced by believers and atheists alike.